-A foundation trust is a new kind of NHS organisation that provides care services for local people.
-As a foundation trust we remain a firm part of the NHS and follow the principles and standards of the NHS - for example, as a Foundation Trust we do not charge people for their care, and we must use our resources to provide NHS services.
+A Foundation Trust is an organisation that provides care services for local people.
+As a Foundation Trust we remain a firm part of the NHS and follow the principles and standards of the NHS – for example, as a Foundation Trust we do not charge people for their care, and we must use our resources to provide NHS services.

 Foundation Trusts have greater financial freedoms than other NHS organisations and are able to make better and more flexible use of their money.
 This will help us to plan for ongoing and future investments to support developments and improvements in local services.

-Most definately!
-As a Foundation Trust we are still required to meet the Department of Health's national standards on service quality and effectiveness.
+Yes – as a Foundation Trust we are still required to meet the Department of Health’s national standards on service quality and effectiveness.
 We continue to be inspected by external organisations such as the Care Quality Commission and other national bodies, who assess our progress and performance.
-However, as a Foundation Trust we are able to focus more on what is important to the people in Sheffield in deciding how we develop services for people with mental health problems and learning disabilities over time.
+However, as a Foundation Trust we are able to focus more on what is important to the people in Sheffield in deciding how we develop our services over time.

-Everything, they're the basis upon which a Foundation Trusts is built because FTs are 'membership organisations' and it is to our members that we are ultimately accountable.
-The members - people from the local communities in Sheffield and our staff - elect representatives to become governors.
-The Governors work with the Trust's Board of Directors to agree the future plans of the organisation.
-They also decide who to appoint as the chairperson and non-executive directors of the Foundation Trust.
+Everything, they’re the basis upon which a Foundation Trusts is built because Foundation Trusts are ‘membership organisations’ and it is to our members that we are ultimately accountable.
+The members – people from the local communities in Sheffield and our staff – elect representatives to become Governors.
+The Governors work with the Trust’s Board of Directors to agree the future plans of the organisation.
+They also decide who to appoint as the Chair and Non-Executive Directors of the Trust.

 The Department of Health’s website has more information on Foundation Trusts.

 You can contact us directly to discuss issues that are of interest to you or to find out how you can get involved as a member.
 You can contact us in the following ways: